-It can be extremely convoluted to calculate the contributions of the resistant moments if the slab-column connection is subjected to a non-linear eccentric moment (NB such non- linearity can even be caused by a crack).
+It can be extremely complex to calculate the contributions of the resistant moments if the slab-column connection is subject to a non-linear eccentric moment (NB such non-linearity can even be caused by a crack).
 This is magnified by the fact that the resistant moments withstand differing failure modes.

-The mechanism of resistance to lateral load in slab-column connect has been investigated by several researchers.
-The common experimental method for experimentally determining the contribution of flexure and torsion mechanism was developed by Hanson and Hanson in 1968.
+Several researchers have investigated the mechanism of resistance to lateral load in slab-column connect.
+In 1968, Hanson and Hanson developed the common experimental method for experimentally determining the contribution of flexure and torsion mechanism.
 Their method involves cutting slots in the slab in the neighborhood of the column faces.
 Other researchers (Kanoh and Yoshizaki, 1979) connected a column monolithically to a slab specimen.
 Thereafter, a force couple was then applied in such a way that torsion alone is transferred from the column to the slab.
-It is important to note that these experimental methods are limited in the application.
+It is important to note that these experimental methods have limits in the application.

-The design equations in codes of practice (ACI 318, 2011; Euro code 2, 2004) are also used in estimating these resistant moments.
-They are based on an empirical analysis that takes into consideration the contribution of the eccentric shear and the bending moment while neglecting the contribution from torsion.
+Researchers have also used design equations in codes of practice (ACI 318, 2011; Euro code 2, 2004) in estimating these resistant moments.
+They rely on an empirical analysis that takes into consideration the contribution of the eccentric shear and the bending moment while neglecting the contribution from torsion.

 It is essential to estimate the moment-rotation relationship and rotation capacity of the slab-column connection when designing and accessing buildings with flat slabs and columns to withstand drifts induced by seismic actions.
 The model used in the analysis and prediction of the moment-rotation relationship must incorporate the size effect, column size, gravity load effect, and reinforcement ratio influence.

 Under the action of wind and seismic loading, it is very important to understand the performance of walls panels in residential buildings.
-Dead and live gravitational loads effect wall panel.
-In addition, when exposed to these forces, wall panels are also influenced by in-plane shear and/or out-of-plane lateral forces.
+Dead and live gravitational loads affect the wall panels.
+In addition, under these forces, in-plane shear and/or out-of-plane lateral forces also influence wall panels.

-There exist several studies that have been carried out to understand the behavior of wall panels under out-of-plane loading.
-Also, various design and prescriptive methods have been outlined for constructing wall panels in other to withstand this kind of duress.
+There exist several studies to understand the behavior of wall panels under out-of-plane loading.
+Also, there have been various design and prescriptive methods for constructing wall panels in other to withstand this kind of duress.
 On the other hand, understanding the performance of in-plane forces requires further investigations.
 This investigation involved comparing the in-plane shear resistance of various types of wall panels commonly used in residential buildings.

-Five plane specimens with an aspect ratio (height/length) of 2 were tested.
-Flexural From the experiment, using a standard test condition, it was discovered that ICF wall panels are much stronger and stiffer than similar wood- or steel-frame walls panels.
+There were tests on five plane specimens with an aspect ratio (height/length) of 2.
+Flexural From the experiment, using a standard test condition, the tests showed that ICF wall panels are much stronger and stiffer than similar wood- or steel-frame walls panels.
 In fact, ICF walls resisted between 6 to 8.5 times of the lateral loads resisted by framed wall panels.